Margarita Rosa de Francisco: 2000s onwards

 In 2000, Margarita accepted the role of La Caponera on the telenovela of the same name, produced by Caracol Television and RTI Producciones.
 She was also selected by Caracol to host the Colombian version of “Survivor”, Expedicion Robinson, for two seasons in 2001 and 2002.
 She later attained roles in the movies Fidel y Adios and Ana Elisa while hosting the Caracol reality show Desafio 2004, which she has continued to do with the exception of 2007 in which scheduling conflicts with the Mexican telenovela Mientras Haya Vida prevented her from hosting.
 She would later guest star in the movie Paraiso Travel playing the role of Raquel and a small role in the series Capadocia.

 She married for a second time with businessman Daniel Castello in 2003, when he was 46 and she was 38 years old.

 In 2011, she played a starring role in the RCN Television series Correo de Inocentes alongside Salvador del Solar Labarthe and Roberto Urbina.

 She later hosted the Caracol reality show "Desafio 2014: Marruecos, las mil y uno noches" and the 2015 "Desafio 2015: India, la Reencarnacion".

+In 2023 she starred in the Italian movie El Paraiso directed by Enrico Maria Artale and presented at the 80th Venice International Film Festival, competing in the Orizzonti section.